Financial Support for Attendance

 Applicants will be asked to provide the title of their submitted abstract, CV (including a list of publications), and a short personal statement describing their research area and interests, current work setting, reasons for attending this conference, and career aspirations.

 - Applicants must be an Associate Member of the AACR in good standing.
 Nonmember graduate students, medical students and residents, and clinical or postdoctoral fellows who wish to apply for a Scholar-in-Training Award must submit an application that satisfies the eligibility requirements for AACR Associate Membership 30 days prior to the Scholar-in-Training Award application deadline.
 Nonmembers can apply for membership by downloading the Official Application for Membership and submitting to the AACR office with the required documents or apply online.
 Lapsed members are encouraged to reinstate their membership in order to apply for this exclusive member benefit.
-Visit the aacr.org/membership.
+Visit aacr.org/professionals/membership.

 - Applicant must be the presenter of the abstract submitted for the conference.

-- To provide this opportunity to the greatest number of trainees, eligibility is limited to individuals who have not received a Scholar-in-Training Award for a conference (excluding the Annual Meeting) in the 12 months prior to the first day of this conference.
+- To provide this opportunity to the greatest number of trainees, eligibility is limited to individuals who have not received a Scholar-in-Training Award for a conference (excluding the Annual Meeting) in the 12 months prior to the first day of the conference.

 The American Association for Cancer Research (AACR) is extremely pleased to announce the availability of scholar awards in cancer research for full-time eligible minority scientists wishing to participate in AACR Annual Meetings and Special Conferences.